Sn3hal1/practice/README.md

-# practice
-practicing python for myself
-name = Ali Turkyilmaz
-print('Made by 'name')
+#250030
-print('Hello my name is Ali Turkyilmaz and this repository will be about my python practices.')
+#Hello my name is Ali Turkyilmaz and this file is some practices and projects I made with Python**
+**The first project is a simple "hello there" as well as some other simple prints as well as some math functions**